ginatrapani/ginatrapani.org/src/md/recently.md

 ### August 2017

 * Transferred all the Todo.txt projects to a new community-led [organization](http://blog.todotxt.org/post/164525181522/community-and-the-future-of-todotxt).
-Pull requests are welcome!
+Pull requests welcome!

 ### July 2017